 Ability for doctors to scan prescriptions (implied by process diagrams and AES context).

-The system facilitates the creation of an immutable digitized script once the doctor scans/submits.
+The system facilitates the creation of an immutable digitised script once the doctor scans/submits.

 The system should apply Advanced Electronic Signatures (AES) to digital prescriptions created by doctors.